cvklein/ngraminator/README.md

 - Split larger texts automatically in the background to keep things snappy.
 - Implement a progress bar in both.
 - Let GUI output to screen.
 - Let user suppress digit dropping -- this can just be a flag.

+###  License, Citation, Contact information

+This software is released under the GNU General Public License version 3 (GPL3.0) [https://opensource.org/licenses/GPL-3.0](https://opensource.org/licenses/GPL-3.0)

+If you use this package, I'd appreciate a citation -- for now, just mention the package and let me know about it.

+I can be reached at cvklein@gmail.com.